KazutoKiritoKirigaya/chess-ai/README.md

 # Chess AI

-This is a AI Chess game developed using the Pygame library in Python.
-The game boasts a graphical chessboard where players can engage in matches against an AI opponent that employs simple chess logic.
+This is a Chess game developed using the Pygame library in Python.
+The game boasts a graphical chessboard where players can engage in 1v1 "pass'n play" matches.

 ## Table of Contents